RetamalVictor/robot-car/README.md

   The last commit included implementing PID to follow a straight trajectory based on relative yaw.

 Next milestones: ESP32 cam --> relative localization.
+ - Distributed camera pipeline is almost ready.
+USing ROS2 components (Nodelets)
+ - Next step is to add the MiDas Depth estimation pretrained model